 Very often, neck problems are related to posture.
-For instance looking down at your mobile phone while you walk or looking down at your desk for hours.
-This Forward Head Tilt is one of the most common postural misalignments.
-As your head moves forward out of alignment the muscles on the back and front of neck have to work harder to stop the chin from dropping to the chest.
+For instance looking down at your mobile phone or sitting hunched at your desk for hours.
+This forward head tilt is one of the most common postural misalignments.
+As your head moves forward out of alignment the muscles on the back and front of the neck have to work harder to stop the chin from dropping to the chest.
 Think about those 10-13 pounds of your head pulling on the back of your neck all the time!

 Or maybe you like to squeeze your phone between your ear and shoulder while talking so that your hands are free.
 If you spend many hours on the phone, you should really get a phone headset to avoid getting “telephonitis”.
-Yes that’s the name.
 50% of the people who use the phone for 2 hours a day develop telephonitis (and 31% lower back pains).

 Stress and your neck